 The sound from a single hot air balloon floating across the sky, several kilometres away, breaks the stillness of our first morning at the Amboseli Bush Camp.
 To the east, I see the sun begin to peek through the clouds, painting them a stunning and vibrant orange colour.
 And in front of me, zebras and elands gather to drink from a watering hole just below the camp’s lounge deck.

 This is nature’s finest hour and here, everything is amplified.
 The flapping of wings, the tweeting of birds, the rustling of trees and the hooves of animals pounding against the ground.
-I take it all in, excited and grateful to be here at this moment…
+I take it all in, excited and grateful to be here in this very moment…

 Earlier in the week, Mark’s friend, Stephany, had asked if we would be interested in joining her small group for a weekend out of the city.
 Having never been to Amboseli before, we were all too excited to accept this invitation and now, after visiting, I would jump on any opportunity to return.